arbiben/plt/README.md

 ### Here: Syntax still left to add to our language
 	- Aliasing file/direc/string to be recognized as ID's of a certain struct type
 	- Casting from one type to another- we may need to create specific functions for that
 	- Not have required ordering to variables- functions - structs
+	- Using structs as types: for example "bigint i?"